backube/volsync/docs/getting_started/index.rst

    make deploy

-Verify Scribe is running.
+Verify Scribe is running by checking the output of kubectl describe.

 .. code-block:: bash

-   kubectl get pods -n scribe-system
+   kubectl describe pods -n scribe-system

 If you are developing and adding functionality to scribe run the following as it will output the logs of the controller to your terminal.